mhuang001/fdi-dev/doc/sphinx/index.rst

 **Access APIs** of the components of 'FDIs' are convenient, making it easier for **scripting and data mining** directly 'on FDIs'.

-All levels of FDI Products and their component (datasets or metadata) are portable (**serializable**) in human-friendly standard format (JSON implemented), allowing machine data processors on different platforms to parse, access internal components, or re-construct a FDI.
+All levels of FDI Products and their component (datasets or metadata) are portable (**serializable**) in human-friendly standard format (JSON implemented), allowing machine data processors on different platforms to parse, access internal components, or re-construct "an FDI".
 Even a human with a web browser can understand the data.

 The ``toString()`` method of major containers classes outputs nicely formated text representation of complex data to help converting FDI to ASCII.

-Most FDI Products and components implement **event sender and listener interfaces**, allowing **scalable data-driven** processing pipelines to be constructed.
+Most FDI Products and components implement **event sender and listener interfaces**, allowing **scalable data-driven** processing pipelines and visualizers of live data to be constructed.

-FDI storage 'pools' (file based and implemented memory based) are provided as references for 1) data **storage** and, 2) for all persistent data to be referenced to with **URNs** (Universal Resource Names).
+FDI storage 'pools' (file based and  memory based) are provided as references for 1) queryable data **storage** and, 2) for all persistent data to be referenced to with **URNs** (Universal Resource Names).

 *Context* type of FDIs are provided so that references of FDIs can become components, enabling FDIs to encapsulate rich, deep, **sophisticated, and accessible contextual data**, yet remain light weight.